onoy42/go-abey/README.md

 Specifying the `--testnet` flag, however, will reconfigure your Geth instance a bit:

  * Test network uses different network ID `18928`
- * Instead of connecting the main Abeychain network, the client will connect to the test network, which uses testnet P2P bootnodes,  and genesis states.
+ * Instead of connecting the main ABEY chain network, the client will connect to the test network, which uses testnet P2P bootnodes,  and genesis states.

 ### Configuration